Crude Distillation Unit

 4. Fin Fan Water Wash

-Best practice: Position the spray nozzles inside the header box itself or by using the clean-out plugs, if available, to install individual spray nozzles at pre-determined locations.
-Invest in a CFD study to validate performance before beginning injector design.
-The process gas flow rate and velocity greatly affect the performance of the spray injector, and CFD can assist in optimal spray nozzle placement.
+Best practice: Position the spray nozzles inside the header box or install individual spray nozzles at pre-determined locations using clean-out plugs.
+Also, use Computational Fluid Dynamics (CFD) to validate performance before beginning injector design.
+Spray injector performance will vary greatly depending on gas flow rate and velocity.
+CFD can determine optimal spray nozzle placement.